 Virtual WAN Devices

-F2.39 Virtual WAN Devices are Type 2 Devices, so they are not identified in the Central Products List and have no SMI Status.
+F2.39 Virtual WAN Devices are (by virtue of the VWAN functionality alone) Type 2 Devices, so they are not identified in the Central Products List and have no SMI Status, unless the Device with the VWAN functionality is a PPMID.

-F2.40 The Security Sub-Committee shall maintain and make available to Parties a list of Virtual WAN Device Models which qualify to be issued with a VWKI Device Certificate, as further described in Sections F2.41 to F2.43 (inclusive).
+F2.40 The Security Sub-Committee shall maintain and make available to Parties a list of Virtual WAN Device Models which qualify to be issued with a VWKI Device Certificate (the "Qualifying VWD Model List"), as further described in Sections F2.41 to F2.43 (inclusive).

-F2.41 In order to be added to such list, the VWD Manufacturer of the Virtual WAN Device Model must provide a statement to Security Sub-Committee stating that:
+F2.41 In order to be added to such Qualifying VWD Model List, the VWD Manufacturer of Virtual WAN Devices of a particular Virtual WAN Device Model must provide a statement to Security Sub-Committee stating that:

-(a) the Device Model meets the interface requirements of a Virtual WAN Device as set out in the Virtual WAN Provider Interface Specification;
+(a) the Device Model meets the interface requirements of a Virtual WAN Device as set out in the Virtual WAN Provider Interface Specification; and

-(b) the Device Model meets the principles of ETSI 303 645 (or is capable of being upgraded to meet such principles within such time period as the Security Sub-Committee specifies); and
+(b) subject to Section F2.41A, the Device Model meets the principles of ETSI EN 303 645 (or is capable of being upgraded to meet such principles within such time period as the Security Sub-Committee specifies).